mangosArchives/serverZero_Rel19/doc/EventAI.txt

 18   EVENT_T_TARGET_MANA           ManaMax%, ManaMin%, RepeatMin, RepeatMax                Expires when current target's Mana% is between (Param1) and (Param2).
 Will repeat every (Param3) and (Param4) If Event Conditions Are Still Met.
 21   EVENT_T_REACHED_HOME          NONE                                                    Expires when a creature reaches it's home (spawn) location after evade.
 This is commonly used for NPC's who Stealth once reaching their Spawn Location
 22   EVENT_T_RECEIVE_EMOTE         EmoteId, Condition, CondValue1, CondValue2              Expires when a creature receives an emote with emote text id ("enum TextEmotes" from SharedDefines.h in Mangos Source) in (Param1).
 Conditions can be defined (Param2) with optional values (Param3,Param4), see (enum ConditionType) in ObjectMgr.h (Mangos Source).
-23   EVENT_T_AURA                  SpellID, AmmountInStack, RepeatMin, RepeatMax           Expires when a creature has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
+23   EVENT_T_AURA                  SpellID, AmountInStack, RepeatMin, RepeatMax            Expires when a creature has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
 Will repeat every (Param3) and (Param4) If Event Conditions Are Still Met.
-24   EVENT_T_TARGET_BUFFED         SpellID, AmmountInStack, RepeatMin, RepeatMax           Expires when a target unit has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
+24   EVENT_T_TARGET_BUFFED         SpellID, AmountInStack, RepeatMin, RepeatMax            Expires when a target unit has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
 Will repeat every (Param3) and (Param4) If Event Conditions Are Still Met.
 25   EVENT_T_SUMMONED_JUST_DIED    CreatureId, RepeatMin, RepeatMax                        Expires after creature with entry = (Param1) is die (Param1 = 0 means all spawns).
 Will repeat every (Param2) and (Param3).
 26   EVENT_T_SUMMONED_JUST_DESPAWN CreatureId, RepeatMin, RepeatMax                        Expires before creature with entry = (Param1) is despawn (Param1 = 0 means all spawns).
 Will repeat every (Param2) and (Param3).
-27   EVENT_T_MISSING_AURA          SpellID, AmmountInStack, RepeatMin, RepeatMax           Expires when a creature not has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
+27   EVENT_T_MISSING_AURA          SpellID, AmountInStack, RepeatMin, RepeatMax            Expires when a creature not has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
 Will repeat every (Param3) and (Param4).
-28   EVENT_T_TARGET_MISSING_AURA   SpellID, AmmountInStack, RepeatMin, RepeatMax           Expires when a target unit not has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
+28   EVENT_T_TARGET_MISSING_AURA   SpellID, AmountInStack, RepeatMin, RepeatMax            Expires when a target unit not has spell (Param1) auras applied in a stack greater or equal to value provided in (Param2).
 Will repeat every (Param3) and (Param4).
 29   EVENT_T_TIMER_GENERIC         InitialMin, InitialMax, RepeatMin, RepeatMax            Expires at first between (Param1) and (Param2) and then will repeat between every (Param3) and (Param4).
 30   EVENT_T_RECEIVE_AI_EVENT      AIEventType, Sender-Entry, unused, unused               Expires when the creature receives an AIEvent of type (Param1), sent by creature (Param2 != 0).
 If (Param2 = 0) then sent by any creature